topranks/timewarpgw/README.md

  ip address 198.51.100.X 255.255.255.0
 ```

 The idea here is that every switch that is configued for the vlan has an IP int on it, and we configure the same "secondary" IP on every one.
 We also configure the same MAC address on each.
-This ensures any ARP response for the 198.51.100.1 gateway from any switch will always have the correct MAC, regardless of what switch sends it.
-So if a device moves from one switch to another (VM move or WiFi client for instance) they can continue sending external traffic to the same GW MAC.
+This ensures any ARP response for the 198.51.100.1 gateway will always have the correct MAC, coming from any switch.

 ### So what won't work?

-Outbound traffic should work fine, with whatever switch a user is connected to dealing with frames for the GW MAC and routing them to their destination.
+Outbound traffic should work fine, with whatever switch a user is connected to dealing with frames for the GW MAC and forwarding it from there based on the IP routing table.

 But what happens with inbound traffic?
 Assume we are announcing the /24 IPv4 range belonging to this subnet to external routers from one or more switches participating in the Vlan.
 How does a switch, receiving a packet for a host on the subnet, know what port it's on?
 Without EVPN or any other fanciness this will be down to ARP.
 If the packet from outside arrives on the switch the destination host is directly connected to this probably works ok.
 The top-of-rack can send an ARP from the shared MAC address and will process the reply from the host, building the IP<->MAC binding and then use the L2 forwarding table to determine what port the MAC is on.
-Things should work.
+Ok so far.

 But what happens if the packet from outside routes to a switch the destination is not connected to?
 That switch will try to ARP for the destination IP as before, but what happens?

 [<img src="https://raw.githubusercontent.com/topranks/timewarpgw/main/tweet_problem.png">](https://x.com/toprankinrez/status/1800429524833984726)